Black Kids Matter

-Black Kids Matter kicked off in seven states across the Eastern seaboard, where educators encouraged their students to express the many ways that Black and Brown kids are special.
+In 2021, the Black Kids Matter Initiative kicked off in seven states across the Eastern seaboard, where educators encouraged their students to express the many ways that Black and Brown kids are special.

-Those educators submitted a wonderful array of videos, drawings, writing, and poetry expressing the voices of the kids of color they serve.
-From drawings to videos to poems – Black kids and other kids of color shared their expressions with us in recognition of Juneteenth.
+Educators submitted a wonderful array of videos, drawings, writing, and poetry expressing the voices of the kids of color they serve.
+From drawings to videos to poems – Black kids and other kids of color shared their expressions with us.

 Windows & Mirrors All Year Long

 Dr. Rudine Sims Bishop shared, “Children need windows and mirrors.
 They need mirrors in which they see themselves and windows through which they see the world.”
 In order to spark imagination, children need to see their lives reflected in the stories they read, but many children in low-income communities don’t have access to books.

 Racial disparities in classrooms strike at the heart of educational equity.
 First Book is addressing these disparities by ensuring that students of color in low-income communities know that their voices are heard and matter and that they have the resources and materials they need to not only learn, but thrive.
 The video to the right showcases artwork from students sharing why they are special and why their voices matter.
 Wide access to books and home libraries filled with culturally relevant titles offer young minds the chance to soak up creativity, promote a strong self-image, and foster a love for learning at an early age.